”Kami” is a Japanese word referring to gods, spirits, and sacred presences in Japanese belief. The unit used to count Kami is “Hashira.”

-They gave birth to many deities as husband and wife.
+They gave birth to many Kami as husband and wife.

-After completing the creation of the land, Izanagi and Izanami began the birth of deities and gave birth to many divine beings.
+After completing the creation of the land, Izanagi and Izanami began the birth of Kami and gave birth to many divine beings.

 This update was a tough one — I almost lost heart many times, but managed to push through.

-It took a long time to design all the deity characters.
+It took a long time to design all Kami characters.

 From building the website to drawing manga digitally and sharing everything in English — it’s all been new to me, and I’ve been learning as I go.

-Some deities appear only in this episode and never again, but I drew each one with great care.
+Some Kami appear only in this episode and never again, but I drew each one with great care.

-(It took time because I researched every deity — their background, meanings, and connections to shrines.)
+(It took time because I researched every Kami — their background, meanings, and connections to shrines.)

 I’m not an expert, but I started this project hoping that people around the world could learn about Japanese mythology in an easy and enjoyable way.